 Reunion specials that closed the loop

-A reunion can either tidy the season up or genuinely close it.
-These are the ones where the closing hour read the season back to itself — the right cast on stage, the right beats, the right altitude for what just aired.
+Every competition franchise has a closing hour to land — Survivor's reunion, Drag Race's Reunited, The Challenge's reunion special, Top Chef's reunion episode.
+These are the ones where that hour read the season back to itself — the right cast on stage, the right beats, the right altitude for what just aired.

 No spoilers · reviewed